Energy-Sparks/energy-sparks-data-pipeline/README.md

 As we are using ruby gems with native dependencies (i.e. Nokogiri), we use Docker to build the Gems in an environment that is the same as AWS Lambda.
-These can then published to a lambda layer which is used by the functions.
+These can then be published to a lambda layer which is used by the functions.

 Run `rake deploy:ENVIRONMENT` to build the gems with docker and deploy the pipeline to AWS. e.g. `rake deploy:development`.